logicmoo/wam_common_lisp/README.md

 #NOTES:

 CL ANSI tests I suppose at this very moment I should be testing the C version in seeing how far it gets in the ANSI tests to get his myself a baseline to find out if Lisp500 is actually really worth it.
 I would like to also find out if there is a way of eventually getting the CLOS out of Lisp 500.
-Some people suggested using closette for this particular work order getting classes in necessary but it is in the plan and if it seems like this is not an happen starting with with 500 but starting with the different lisp  I would try to figure this as soon as possible.
+Some people suggested using closette for this particular work order getting classes in necessary but it is in the plan and if it seems like this is not an happen starting with LISP500 but starting with the different lisp  I would try to figure this as soon as possible.

 Some work towards this can be at the doc files of [https://code.google.com/p/evita-common-lisp/source/browse/doc?r=22ae8ca5396af3f39eb215c69f02dd7d80279794#doc%253Fstate%253Dclosed](https://code.google.com/p/evita-common-lisp/source/browse/doc?r=22ae8ca5396af3f39eb215c69f02dd7d80279794#doc%253Fstate%253Dclosed)